Outset

 The Canadian Rockies carry a bigger, colder mountain story than many people first expect: glaciers, passes, wildlife, rail-era access, and a landscape where scale and weather keep mountain travel serious even when the infrastructure looks reassuring.

-That is why the Canadian Rockies still work best when read through exposure, distance, weather, and wildlife-aware movement rather than scenic confidence alone.
+That is why the Canadian Rockies work best when exposure, distance, weather, and wildlife-aware movement stay ahead of scenic confidence.

 Read the full Canadian Rockies story